redis/redis-doc/topics/streams-intro.md

 The `~` argument between the **MAXLEN** option and the actual count means, I don't really need this to be exactly 1000 items.
 It can be 1000 or 1010 or 1030, just make sure to save at least 1000 items.
 With this argument, the trimming is performed only when we can remove a whole node.
 This makes it much more efficient, and it is usually what you want.

-There is also the **XTRIM** command available, which performs something very similar to what the **MAXLEN** option does above, but this command does not need to add anything, it can be run against any stream in a standalone way.
+There is also the **XTRIM** command, which performs something very similar to what the **MAXLEN** option does above, except that it can be run by itself:

 ```
 > XTRIM mystream MAXLEN 10